What does corporate social responsibility (CSR) mean?

-Corporate Social Responsibility (CSR) refers to the social responsibility of a company.
-CSR refers to a company's voluntary commitment to having a positive impact on society and the environment.
-The model goes beyond the legal requirements.
-In addition, this responsibility extends beyond the traditional objective of profit maximization and encompasses ethical conduct towards stakeholders, society, the environment and the global economy.
-It is a corporate concept that companies can use as a guide.
-The desire of companies to commit themselves to higher standards is an integral part of this.
+Corporate Social Responsibility (CSR) describes the social responsibility of a company and goes beyond mere compliance with legal requirements.
+The focus is on the company's voluntary commitment to making a positive contribution to society and the environment.
+CSR goes beyond the traditional objective of profit maximization and encompasses ethical conduct towards stakeholders, society, the environment and the global economy.
+Corporate Social Responsibility (CSR) is not a binding guideline, but a concept that companies can use as a guide to consciously commit to higher standards.

 It is important that corporate social responsibility (CSR) is anchored holistically within the company and has a clear connection to its own business activities.
 This includes the following aspects: